-At times the basilisk lizards run as a biped (two footed animal).
+At times the basilisk lizards run as biped (two-footed animals).
 Their peculiar ability to “run” over water has earned them the name, “The Jesus Christ Lizard”.
 This has reference to the passage in the Bible, Mathew 14: 22-34.
 The basilisks can run over water at about 1.5 meters (4.9 feet) per second for about 4.5 meters (14.8 feet), prior to sinking on their four legs and then swimming.
-Between their toes they have flaps creating a pocket of air and a larger surface area.
+Between their toes, they have flaps creating a pocket of air and a larger surface area.
 While “water-walking “ they are able to keep going on fours, in order to increase the distance they travel on the surface by approximately 1.3 meters (4.3 feet).

 The average basilisks measuring 70-75 mm (2.8 – 3.0 inches) and weighing around 80 grams (3.2 Oz), have an iris with a yellow hue and sport bluish spots on them.
 They grow continuously and fast when they are young.
 This Jesus lizard will grow one foot long; normally they do not weigh more than 600 grams during their lifetime of 8 years.
 They seem like the Edaphosaurus and Dimetrodon on account of the crest-like sails, which are toughened at the three distinctive positions (tail, back and head).
 They shed their skin in pieces.